aarongustafson/aaron-gustafson.com/src/posts/2014-07-17-native-vs-stylable-tug-of-war.md

 > But why this urge to re-style page elements that end-users are familiar with? … Or is it that we love native look and feel, except when we don’t?

-Speaking as the guy who not only wrote JavaScript to help me create an accessible `select` element alternative, but who also made it [the focus of a case study (image)](http://d1b14unh5d6w7g.cloudfront.net/1590598563.01.S0ER.LXXXXXXX.jpg?Expires=1405686346&Signature=DCT4Z0l75JQESDNyP0PVGVonuJYwY9XYtaTI3grX/RhdlLcXGRAVADJCB/N/fAj7GxLhEVzuXqstMebJIJ9Ip5I6kE7IKYt2F20F5EGD+1ghua9zKwyjS1e4KBgumMKzQytbcfIVX4dMr7XFzj26mScFKz9bSKtZT5jU1LU6hWM=&Key-Pair-Id=APKAIUO27P366FGALUMQ) in [AdvancED DOM Scripting](http://amzn.to/TaoffD), I am fully aware of the desire to have it both ways.
+Speaking as the guy who not only wrote JavaScript to help me create an accessible `select` element alternative, but who also made it [the focus of a case study (PNG, 128kB)](https://books.google.com/books/content?id=Wmg6dkBJd50C&pg=PA507&img=1&zoom=3&hl=en&bul=1&sig=ACfU3U2DB7JkEBRWEjSwZLHwIJnpGqgq9w&w=1280) in [AdvancED DOM Scripting](https://amzn.to/TaoffD), I am fully aware of the desire to have it both ways.
 I have not often seen the desire for both in a single individual, but it does happen in one particular instance occasionally.

 <!-- more -->